Monsters are always hungry; that's what makes them monsters. ~Sean Hayes

 1. Accept Reality Gracefully

 There’s a powerful scene in David Simon’s dramatic series The Wire in which an anxious store security guard pleads with a dangerous gang leader who’s just shoplifted, asking him to appreciate the difficult situation in which the guard now finds himself.
 The gang leader is unmoved.
 “You want it to be one way,” he murmurs, “but it’s the other way.”
-There’s a lesson here for leaders in elite organization.
+There’s a lesson here for leaders in elite organizations.
 They may feel frustrated or upset by the dynamics described above, and they may yearn for things to be different—and yet this state of affairs is both rational and predictable.
 You want it to be one way, but it’s the other way--and it’s essential to accept this reality.
 This can pose a particular challenge for leaders facing a gap between subordinates’ expectations and the limits on their own ability to alter these dynamics—accepting reality may be perceived by others as indifference to dysfunction.
 It’s important for leaders to actively express empathy for the consequences of these dynamics without creating expectations that they will be able to eliminate them.

 2. Pursue Change Thoughtfully